ss945601/flutter_gps_ios_simulator/README.md

 # flutter_map_fake_gps

-Map_fake_gps is used to create the gpx.file for simulating location in the Xcode.
+Map_fake_gps is a tool used to create a GPX file for simulating location in Xcode.

 **Env**